 In parallel to its function as exhibiting institution, UKS (Unge Kunstneres Samfund / Young Artists’ Society) is a Norwegian, political membership organization (to apply for membership, click here).

 Since its foundation in 1921, UKS, led by its board, has worked on behalf of its members’ professional, social, economic, and ideal interests, aiming at influencing relevant political decision-making.

-A guiding principle behind this work is the aim to articulate how art and artistic practice—in its manifold utterances—form a foundational pillar of a democratic society.
+A guiding principle behind this work is to continously articulate how art and artistic practice—in its manifold utterances—form a foundational pillar of a democratic society.